Paul Lefebvre (American politician)

-Paul D. Lefebvre (born January 26, 1945) is an American journalist and politician who served as a member of the Vermont House of Representatives from the Essex-Caladonia-Orleans district as an independent from 2015 to 2023.
-He previously served as a Republican in the legislature, but left during the 2020 election citing the "polarizing times".
+Paul D. Lefebvre (born January 26, 1945) is an American journalist and politician who served as a member of the Vermont House of Representatives from the Essex-Caladonia-Orleans district from 2015 to 2023.
+He began his service as a Republican but left the party to become an independent ahead of the 2020 election, citing "polarizing times".

 Early life and education

 Paul D. Lefebvre was born in Newport, Vermont, on January 26, 1945, to Theodore Lefebvre.
 During his education at Brighton High School before his graduation in 1962, he served on the student council, as class president in the 10th and 12th grades, and as a delegate to Boys/Girls State in 1962.
 He graduated from Springfield College, during which he studied abroad in Europe, with a Bachelor of Arts degree in 1967, and from Arizona State University with a master's degree in European history.
 He has worked for The Chronicle since 1978.